<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Enhancing clarity helps you:

-• Add sharpness and to enhance fine details
+• Add sharpness to enhance fine details

 • Make your point of interest pop